 - Turn the breadsticks over and bake another 20-25 minutes.

-- Test the fattest breadstick and if it’s still soft in the middle, turn oven off and prop open the door so it’s just warm, not hot.
-Return baking sheet to the open oven for up to an hour until breadsticks are totally dry throughout.
+- Test the fattest breadstick and if it’s still soft in the middle, turn oven off and prop open the door.
+Let the oven cool down for about 20 minutes.
+Return baking sheet to the oven with the door open a few inches for up to an hour until breadsticks are totally dry throughout.

 - Cool completely.
 Store in a sealed container.